Divided We Fall: Defending Against Adversarial Attacks via Soft-Gated Fractional Mixture-of-Experts with Randomized Adversarial Training: Background and Problem Setting

-An evasion attack targets the model at test time without affecting the system's integrity on clean data.
-Evasion attacks are the most practical attack types aiming to degrade the model's performance by causing misclassification during testing \cite{pitropakis2019taxonomy,bountakas2023defense,gong2024improving}.
+In a general perspective, an adversarial attack belongs to one of the following types: evasion, poisoning, backdoor, or physical layer attacks. \paragraph{Evasion} An evasion attack targets the model at test time without affecting the system's integrity on clean data.
+Evasion attacks are the most practical attack types aiming to degrade the model's performance by causing misclassification during testing \cite{pitropakis2019taxonomy}.
 For instance attacks such as Fast Gradient Sign Method (FGSM) \cite{goodfellow2014explaining}, Projected Gradient Descent (PGD) \cite{madry2017towards}, and Carlini \& Wagner (C\&W) \cite{carlini2017towards} make use of the model's gradient during training to generate samples which evade the classifier during the test time.
-Equations \ref{eq:fgsm-formula} and \ref{eq:PGD-Formula}, in Section \ref{sec:experiments}, show how an adversarial sample is generated in FGSM and PGD, respectively.
+Equations \ref{eq:fgsm-formula} and \ref{eq:PGD-Formula}, in Section \ref{sec:experiments}, show how an adversarial sample is generated in FGSM and PGD, respectively. \paragraph{Other Attack Types} {Poisoning attacks compromise a model's integrity by corrupting training data or embeddings, either through label manipulation or clean label attacks \cite{tian2022comprehensive}.
+Exploratory attacks aim to violate privacy of the system.
+These attacks probe the target model to gain information about model's parameters, training data, and algorithms on without affecting the performance and integrity of the model \cite{zhang2024defending}.
+Moreover, physical attacks are launched on the models, which are deployed on a special physical hardware such as FPGA, GPU, and edge devices to exploit vulnerabilities emerged due to the increased attack surface in the physical layer \cite{regazzoni2020machine}.
+In this research work, we only focus on defending against evasion attacks to assess the resilience of our proposed approach under severe white-box attacks.} Figure \ref{fig:threat-model} shows an overview of adversarial threat model.